The Basics of the Guardian Home Program:

 Live within a half hour drive from Fonthill.
 We do not place guardians outside of the Niagara Region.

 Ideally, the family will be retired or will have one partner not working outside the home.
 The family will have no other dogs and no children under 10 years old.
 (This can be further discussed in person)

 If you are interested in our Guardian program, please go to the price list tab, to the purple paragraph entitled "How to Get on a List" I will need all of this information about you to begin the process.

-At the moment, Daisy, Georgia, Hunter, Duchess, Vanna, Willow, Jack Tanner, Lola and Kaya are in Guardian Homes and loving it!
-Retired from this program are Chelsea, Jack, Brook, Cora , Khali , Pippa, Jazzy, Traxx and Phoenix.
+At the moment, Daisy, Willow, Penny, Jack Tanner, and Kaya are in Guardian Homes and loving it!
+Retired from this program and living with their families are Kodak, Zeke, Hunter, Vanna, Duchess, Georgia, Chelsea, Jack, Brook, Cora , Khali , Pippa, Jazzy, Traxx and Phoenix.